In this series on how to relieve stress, let’s look at social media. Is it a stress-inducing waste of time or are there benefits?

 Try a digital detox for a weekend, a week or even a month to help reset your social media habits

-However, if you often check social media, tend to feel frazzled and feel like you don’t have enough time in the day, you might need a break.
+However, if you often check social media, tend to feel frazzled and like you don’t have enough time in the day, you may need a break.

 If that doesn’t help, go on a digital detox (a social media free period of time) for a weekend, a week or even a month to help reset your habits.